Synod of Zamość: Statutes

 The regulations adopted in Zamość brought the Uniate Church into line with the Tridentine policies and sensibilities, but at the same time aimed to preserve its separate character, for example Uniate priests were strictly forbidden to use the unleavened Latin-style bread for the Eucharist.
 The synod decreed the insertion of the filioque and mentions of the current pope in public prayers, as well as stricter care of the matter of the Eucharist.
-The uniquely Latin Catholic holiday of Corpus Christi was now introduced into the Uniate liturgical calendar, whereas the cult of the medieval mystic Gregory Palamas was expressly prohibited.
+They also ordered the withdrawal of existing liturgical books to be replaced with new editions approved by Vatican censors.
+The uniquely Latin Catholic holiday of Corpus Christi was now introduced into the Uniate liturgical calendar, whereas the veneration of Gregory Palamas was expressly prohibited.
 Zamość tacitly recognised the presence of side altars and the performance of more than one liturgy a day in Uniate churches.
-The synod demanded also the establishment of diocesan seminaries and the unification of the Basilian monasteries of Poland-Lithuanian into one congregation.
-What is more, in future only Basilian monks were to be nominated as bishops.
+The synod demanded also the establishment of diocesan seminaries and the unification of the Basilian monasteries of the Polish-Lithuanian Commonwealth into one congregation.
+What is more, in the future only Basilian monks were to be nominated as bishops.

 Aftermath

 Pope Benedict XIII approved the synod's statutes and had them published in Latin in 1724.
 Metropolitan Kyshka had released a concise Ruthenian-language catechism based on the Zamość regulations already in 1722 and in 1743 the next Metropolitan, Atanasii Sheptytskyi, had the statutes published in that language for the first time, but this translation soon became a rarity.
 Much more accessible was the Polish-language edition of 1785.
 The Propaganda Fide republished the Latin version twice in the course of the nineteenth century and eventually in 1897 a Ukrainian translation was produced in Lviv by the authorities of the Ukrainian Greek Catholic Church.

 Both before and after the synod of Zamość the Uniate Church adopted many practices of the Latin Catholic Church.
 Numerous Orthodox and some Greek Catholic critics condemned this phenomenon as an unnecessary, if not outright harmful, Latinization of the Eastern Christian tradition.
 In the nineteenth century the Zamość regulations formed the basis of the Greek Catholic liturgical and organisational practices in Austrian Galicia, but critical voices continued to challenge them.

-In the twentieth century Metropolitan Andrei Sheptytskyi presided over a wholesale turn away from the allegedly Latinate post-Zamość uses towards more Byzantinised forms.
+In the twentieth century Metropolitan Andrei Sheptytskyi oversaw reforms aimed at restoring more Byzantine form of worship, moving away from many post-Zamość usages.
+Under this reform, however, some older pre-Nikonian practices, previously preserved among Greek Catholics, were abandoned on the grounds that they were themselves perceived as Latinizing elements.